roikku/kaggle/README.md

 # Kaggle's Problems

-Playground where we address some machine learning problems from [Kaggle](https://www.kaggle.com).
+Playground where some machine learning problems from [Kaggle](https://www.kaggle.com) are addressed.

 ## Titanic: Machine Learning from Disaster